Konfekt/vim-formatprgs/README.md

     - `--space-redirects `: add trailing space to redirect operators.
     - `--indent`: Set the indentation level to the value of `shiftwidth` (if applicable).

-- For JavaScript files, `prettier` is used as the formatter, whenever available.
-`prettier` is an opinionated code formatter.
 - For HTML files, `tidy` is used as the formatter, whenever available, tool for cleaning up and pretty-printing HTML.
 - ...
 - there are many more filetypes; please check the `ftplugin` folder.